-Some outputs/deliverables that you will deliver could be adapted or further developed to be used by target groups or in other territories not directly involved in the project.
+Some outputs/deliverables that you will deliver could be adapted or further developed to be used by other target groups or in other territories.
 What will you do to make sure that relevant groups are aware of your outputs/deliverables and are able to use them?